Long Term Care for Veterans

-Back in 1930, Congress established the Department of Veterans Affairs.
-Although not well known, the Veterans Administration, or VA, has programs that provide several types of long term care for veterans.
-Veterans with service connected disabilities who are receiving a pension or who meet specific guidelines may be able to receive medical care, home care, and other valuable services.
+In 1930 congress established the Department of Veterans Affairs.
+Although not well known, the VA has programs that provide several types of long term care services.